What Are Music Hashtags and Why Do They Matter?

 - Community building.
 Niche hashtags (#BedroomProducer, #IndieRnB, #FolkTok) connect you with micro-communities that engage at higher rates than broad audiences.

 TikTok hashtags work best when paired with trending sounds.
-The algorithm weighs watch time and completion rate more than tags alone, so your hashtag strategy supports discovery rather than driving it.
+The algorithm weighs watch time and completion rate more heavily than tags alone, so your hashtag strategy supports discovery rather than driving it.

 Use 5 to 8 tags per video.
 Always include #MusicTok (the platform's core music community tag), one or two trending tags from TikTok's Creative Center, and several niche genre or mood tags.